internalfx/mindex/README.md

 ##### Description

 Inserts a new object into the index.
+This is a convenience method for `set()`.

 ##### Example